w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 blockchain.
 But where can we stored those files?
 To stick to the web3 vision, we need a resilient and decentralized storage solution.

-The most important thing is that the proof of ownership is stored on the blockchain.
+The most important thing is that the proof of ownership is stored on the blockchain through the hashes of data and metadata.
+The files are uploaded on decentralized storage networks hosting protocols like IPFS.

-Conversely, large files and their metadata can be uploaded on decentralized storage networks such as IPFS.
-The Polkadot parachain Crust also provided a similar storage solution.

 ### Stake Allocation